eobolo/alu_html-and-css-contest/README.md

    Install the necessary dependencies if any (specified in the package documentation).

    **Feedback and Contributions**
-Your feedback and contributions to enhance these HTML/CSS scripts are highly reassured.
+Your feedback and contributions to enhance these HTML/CSS scripts are highly appreciated.
 Please feel free to submit issues, feature requests, or pull requests as needed.